stackql/stackql-devel/docs/ACID.md

 ## __`stackql`__ and the CAP Theorem

 In a general sense, `stackql` is a distributed data store.
 With regard to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), `stackql` does not meaningfully address partition tolerance.
-If we defer / ignore user space constraints and offload the bulk of consistency to the provider systems, then that leaves availability (the `A` in `CAP`), which can be optimised using standard approaches for failover, disaster recovery, load balancing, etc.  This effectively dictates that prolonged network partitioning or provider defects supporting consistencey may require admin intervention.
+If we defer / ignore user space constraints and offload the bulk of consistency to the provider systems, then that leaves availability (the `A` in `CAP`), which can be optimised using standard approaches for failover, disaster recovery, load balancing, etc.  This effectively dictates that prolonged network partitioning or provider defects supporting consistency may require admin intervention.

 ## Atomicity